 For teachers and other educators, as well as your own name and email we may also record your school or organisation name.
 If you provide us with an address we may occasionally contact you by post.

 When making a donation:

 When you make a donation at one of our museums, it is processed by Bristol City Council employees on behalf of Bristol Museums Development Trust.
+This relationship is governed by a data sharing agreement available on request, please email [email protected].
 We may collect personal data such as your name, email address, postal address and phone numbers as well as credit/debit card details (if you are making a donation).
 We use the data you provide to process your donation, to claim Gift Aid on your donations and verify your financial transactions.
 We also analyse this information to improve our understanding of you and our donor base in general.
 This helps us make decisions about our services, and to provide you with a better customer experience.
 Your data will be stored securely on our database.